wanghmin/wanghmin2.github.io/content/publication/hu-2024-mfr/index.md

 publication_types:
 - paper-conference
 publication: '*Advances in Neural Information Processing Systems 38: Annual Conference on Neural Information Processing Systems (NeurIPS)*'
-abstract: Bridging the longstanding gap between rendering (computer graphics) and the real world remains a significant challenge.
+abstract: 'Bridging the longstanding gap between rendering (computer graphics) and the real world remains a significant challenge.
 Particularly in the realm of fashion, existing methods still struggle to produce realistic and consistent results.
 In this paper, we introduce a novel diffusion-based framework that effectively translates rendered